 - Royal Society of Chemistry - Careers support

-If you are interested in freelance science writing, send your article proposal to a science editor at a relevant publication along with a copy of your CV.
-It is important to address your correspondence to a named person.
+If you're interested in freelance science writing, send your article proposal to a science editor at a relevant publication along with a copy of your CV.
+Address your correspondence to a named person.

-Training differs greatly and depends on the organisation.
-Trainees within large newspaper and magazine organisations normally receive formal training.
+Training differs greatly depending on the organisation you work for.
+Trainees at large newspaper and magazine organisations normally receive formal training.
 After an initial probationary period, most trainee journalists follow basic journalism training under the terms of a training contract.

-Typically, once a journalist has worked for 18 months they will take the NCTJ National Certificate Exams (NCE), which qualify them as a senior journalist.
+Typically, once you've worked for 18 months you'll take the NCTJ National Certificate Exams (NCE), which once you pass qualifies you as a senior journalist.

 In order to sit these exams, the journalist must first have passed the NCTJ preliminary exams.